 [Section 58 amended by No. 12 of 1990 s.
 189.]

-59. “Unit development”
+59. Unit development

-(1) In this section, the expression “unit development”—
+(1) In this section, the expression “unit development” —

 (a) applies in relation to a petroleum pool that is partly in a particular licence area of a licensee and partly in a licence area of another licensee or in an area that is not within the adjacent area but in which a person other than the first-mentioned licensee is lawfully entitled to carry on operations for the recovery of petroleum from the pool; and